-The president or designated deputy shall preside at both regular and special meetings and shall conduct such meetings in accordance with ROBERTS RULES

-OF ORDER, latest edition.
-A faculty parliamentarian may be appointed by the dean. s approved by Faculty Senate 09/24/2008
+The president or designated deputy shall preside at both regular and special meetings and shall conduct such meetings in accordance with ROBERTS RULES OF ORDER, latest edition.
+A faculty parliamentarian may be appointed by the dean.

 3:4 Minutes

 A person shall be designated by the dean who shall record the attendance at all meetings of the faculty and shall keep the minutes of all such meetings.